If you’ve considered improving your eating habits, you’ve likely wondered about intermittent fasting.

 - Don’t be scared to make mistakes.
 You won’t get this perfect first time around.
 That’s OK.
 Here’s a few common intermittent fasting mistakes to get you ahead of the game.

-If you’re female, be aware that intermittent fasting and hormones is A Thing and you could have an adverse physiological response to fasting longer than 12–14 hours.
+If you’re female, be aware that intermittent fasting for women and hormones is A Thing and you could have an adverse physiological response to fasting longer than 12–14 hours.
 To keep you safe, start with a 12-hour fast, slowly work your way up to 16, and always listen to your body.

 Let’s look at the benefits of 16/8 fasting on weight loss.
 Are there any?